CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

     print(user)
     ```

-Sensei collects function's arguments, transforms it to `Args` instance and calls preparer if it's defined.
+Sensei collects the function's arguments, transforms it to the `Args` instance, and calls preparer if it's defined.

 ```text
 Preparing arguments for /users/1 request